reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ### Inline Pure Nodes
 This step is concerned with pure nodes, it walk through the whole list, and divide them into two groups, one is the pure nodes, they are being pushed to the requirement list for other nodes.
 And for non pure nodes, they are doing the actual inlining of the pure nodes' code.

+A caveat here is: a pure node can depend on another pure node, in this case `Context.CopyAndPrependStatements(Node, NodeToInline);` will be called to inline the antecedent pure nodes' code.

 ```cpp
 // Now pull out pure chains and inline their generated code into the nodes that need it
 TMap< UEdGraphNode*, TSet<UEdGraphNode*> > PureNodesNeeded;